What is sex therapy, and how can it help you?

 These challenges can take a toll on your relationships and your mental health.
 Sometimes, there are underlying medical reasons for these symptoms.
 For example, certain health conditions, like diabetes or high blood pressure, and some antidepressant medications can impact libido.
 But other times, the challenge is more mental or emotional in nature.
 In these instances, sex therapy with a certified sex therapist can help you discover and process whatever psychological or relational factors may be contributing to your sexual dissatisfaction.

-One important thing to note is that it’s okay to talk to your “regular” therapist about sex.
+One important thing to note is that it’s OK to talk to your “regular” therapist about sex.
 In fact, it will probably come up during your sessions at some point if it’s an important part of your identity.
 Sex therapists differ in that they receive additional training to treat sexual challenges.
 Much like a heart surgeon would be more equipped to advise you on your cardiovascular health than your primary care provider, a sex therapist is a specialist who offers targeted support for sexual issues.

 Therapeutic approaches